Table of Contents:

 - Checklist for success in copy-trading

-Copy-trading for cryptocurrencies like Bitcoin and Ethereum is getting more and more popular.
+Copy-trading or social trading for cryptocurrencies like Bitcoin and Ethereum is getting more and more popular.
 This is very good for the new investors as it can produce greater returns than simply buying and holding, and also protect you in case the crypto market decides to crash again.
 And it will 😉

 First, let me explain to you the process of it.